reefland/ansible-k3s-argocd-renovate/_extra_apps/goldilocks/README.md

 [Return to Application List](../)

 * This tool creates a VPA for each workload in a namespace and then queries them for information
-* Once the VPA are in place, Goldilocks Dashboard can be used to view the information.
+* Once the VPA are in place, Goldilocks Dashboard can be used to view the information

-To enable Goldilocks on a namespace, simply apply a label to the namespace yoo want to monitor:
+To enable Goldilocks on a namespace, simply apply a label to the namespace you want to monitor:

 ```shell
 kubectl label namespace <nam-space-name> goldilocks.fairwinds.com/enabled=true